-Oxbow Bend: Snake River Professional Review and Guide
+Oxbow Bend: Snake River Professional Guide

 "Oxbow Bend is a scenic section of the Snake River that is named after the U-shaped collar of an ox.
 The slow-moving, crescentshaped bend, located near Jackson Lake Junction, is a superb habitat for moose, elk, beaver, muskrat, and a wide variety of waterfowl.